makma/fingerprintjs.com/content/index/paywall.md

       iconAlt: Geolocation
     - title: GDPR and CCPA compliant
       icon: /img/uploads/check.png
-      content: FingerprintJS Pro is GDPR and CCPA compliant for use in fraud detection.
+      content: Fingerprint Pro is GDPR and CCPA compliant for use in fraud detection.
 For this use case, no visitor consent is required.
       iconAlt: Checkmark
       iconTitle: Checkmark